Updated: Feb 24

 Now as an adult in my first real big girl job (maybe I’ll detail later, maybe not) I want you all to know I have not stopped eating ramen.
 Ramen is life.
 During quarantine, ramen has been the one thing we have been able to find at the grocery store almost all the time.

-While I am going back and forth with whether or not I want to eat chicken, I still get chicken flavored ramen.
-For me the ramen noodles are the most important aspect in the packet.
+While I am going back and forth with whether or not I want to eat chicken, I still get chicken-flavored ramen.
+For me, ramen noodles are the most important aspect of the packet.
 The foil packet of seasoning is great…however, it is high in sodium.
 Due to the high sodium content, I rarely ever use it.
 I may put a little dab or “salt bae” sprinkle, but I do not dump the seasoning packet into my Ramen.